rhomobile/rhomobile-docs/eb/en/edge/api/cardreader.md

 ## Overview
 The Card Reader module decodes the card data when read through a card reader attachment.
 Currently this is available only on Motorola Solutions devices.Only the foreground application is given access to the card reader hardware, when an application is sent to the background its state will be saved and it will automatically relinquish control of the card reader.
 When brought back to the foreground, an application previously using the card reader will have its previous configuration (eg. pinTimeout) reapplied to the card reader automatically.
 ## Enabling the API
-There are two methods of enabling the CardReader API: include all ebapi modules or include only the API modules you need.
+There are two methods of enabling the CardReader API:

+* Include all ebapi modules or
+* Include only the API modules you need

 For either of these methods, you'll need to include files from the `/Enterprise Browser/JavaScript Files/Enterprise Browser` directory on the computer that you installed the Motorola Enterprise Browser.

 ### Include all JS API modules
 To include all JS APIs, you must copy the ebapi-modules.js file to a location accessible by your app's files and include the JavaScript file in your app.
 For instance, to include the modules file in your index.html, with the file in the same directory as your index.html, you would add the following line to the <head> section of your index.html: